SantiagoLopezDavid/Famous-Paintings-Database-Analysis/README.md

 - `Create_tables.sql`: PostgreSQL Script to creat each of the tables to be used during this project.

 ## Tools
-- **Excel**: Data cleaning & preparation.
+- **Excel**: Data Cleaning & Preparation.
 - PGAdmin4: Data Analysis using **PostgreSQL** queries.

-## Data Cleaning and Preparation
+## Data Cleaning & Preparation
-In the initial data preparatino phase we perform the following tasks:
+In the initial data preparation phase we perform the following tasks:
 1. Data Loading and Inspection.
 2. Handling Missing values.
 3. Data Cleaning and Formatting.